AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To add a connector, you should add these fields to a **predecessor task**.
 In the `connectTo` field, specify the `id` value of the **successor task**.
 Please note that a task can have several predecessor, but only one successor.

-In the `connectorType`, specify the type of connector.
-There are four connector types, which are listed in {api:anychart.enums.ConnectorType}anychart.enums.ConnectorType{api}:
+The connector type is specified in the `connectorType` field.
+There are four types, which are listed in {api:anychart.enums.ConnectorType}anychart.enums.ConnectorType{api}:

 <table border="1" class="dtTABLE">
 <tbody>